codahale/sneaker/README.md

 ```

 This will use KMS to generate a random, 256-bit data key, encrypt the
-secret with AES-GCM, and upload the encrypted secret and an encrypted
+secret with AES-256-GCM, and upload the encrypted secret and an
-copy of the data key to S3.
-Running `sneaker ls` should display a table
+encrypted copy of the data key to S3.
+Running `sneaker ls` should
-with the file in it.
+display a table with the file in it.

 If your file is so sensitive it shouldn't be stored on disk, using `-`
 instead of a filename will make `sneaker` read the data from `STDIN`.